✓ Updated March 2026

 Essential Travel Tips

 Get a Hop Fastpass for public transit.
-It's the easiest way to pay for buses and MAX light rail, and you can even use it for bike share services.
-Load it up online or at a retail location, and tap on each time to get the best fare.
+It's the easiest way to pay for buses and MAX light rail, and you can load money onto it online or at various retailers.
+If you're staying downtown, many attractions are walkable, but the MAX is super convenient for getting to the airport or further out neighborhoods.

-Be aware of your surroundings, especially in the downtown core.
+Be aware of your surroundings, especially in the downtown core and certain areas around the waterfront.
 While generally safe, like any major city, petty theft can occur.
-Keep your valuables secure and be mindful of increased pedestrian and vehicle traffic, particularly around Pioneer Courthouse Square.
+Keep valuables secure and be mindful of your personal space, particularly on crowded public transport.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.